gklyne/I-D/app/app.md

-In particular for IRIs, an archive might contain multiple paths with similar-looking characters or with different Unicode combine sequences, which could be facilitated to mislead users.
+In particular for IRIs, an archive might contain multiple paths with similar-looking characters or with different Unicode combine sequences, which could be used to mislead users.

 An URI hyperlink might use or guess an app URI authority to attempt to climb into a different archive for malicious purposes.
 Applications SHOULD employ
-Same Orgin policy {{RFC6454}} checks.
+Same Orgin policy {{RFC6454}} checks if resolving cross-references is not desired.

 While a UUID or hash-based authority provide some level of information hiding of an archive's origin, this should not